judyseinkim/PSYCH-313/README.md

-Repository for data used in PSYCH 313 (Quantitative Methods in Psychology)
+This is a epository for data used in PSYCH 313 (Quantitative Methods in Psychology)
+Instructor: Judy Kim